tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * [lambda_function.py](Activities/02-Ins_Intro_Lambda/Solved/lambda_function.py)

-Start the activity by opening the lesson slides, navigate to the "Intro to AWS Lambda" section and highlight the following:
+Start the activity by opening the lesson slides, navigate to the "Intro to AWS Lambda" section, and highlight the following:

-* Sometimes AWS Lambda is seen as a web service or an API since it runs code remotely, however, AWS Lambda is a serverless technology where you just upload your code and Lambda takes care of everything.
+* Sometimes AWS Lambda is seen as a web service or an API since it runs code remotely.
+However, AWS Lambda is a serverless technology where you just upload your code and Lambda takes care of everything.

-* In general terms, _serverless_ means that you do not have to be worried about any server configuration nor administration.
+* In general terms, _serverless_ means that you do not have to be worried about any server configuration or administration.

 * AWS Lambda can have your code automatically trigger from other AWS services or call it directly from any web or mobile app.

-Continue with the lesson slides, and [open the video "Intro to AWS Lambda"](https://youtu.be/eOBq__h4OJ4) for a three minutes video introduction to illustrate how AWS Lambda works.
+Continue with the lesson slides, and [open the video "Intro to AWS Lambda"](https://youtu.be/eOBq__h4OJ4) for a three-minute video introduction to illustrate how AWS Lambda works.

-Once the video ends, continue with the slides and explain to students that Today we are going to use AWS Lambda by triggering code from an Amazon Lex Bot.
+When the video ends, continue with the slides.
+Explain that we are going to use AWS Lambda by triggering code from an Amazon Lex Bot.
 Highlight the following:

 * AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests, for example, booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.